Building Construction Types (For Fire)

 Type 2 “non-combustible” brick or metal with metal roof without poured concrete.
 Often [newer] one story commercial buildings.
 Roof may be covered with tar and tar paper, so it’s not as fireproof as type 1.

 The other commercial buildings alongside the main road were also apparently type 2 (concrete block walls with steel supported metal roofs without concrete protection), and held out for a long, long time, with the fire consuming the boardwalk and nearby wooden structures right at the front walls.
-But they were one story, and the roofs thus closer to where the fire was coming from, and were covered with flammable material (tar, etc), so once they and the stuff inside the buildings began burning, they were quickly gutted as well.
+But they were one story (where the other one was two stories), and so the roofs thus closer to where the fire was coming from, and were covered with flammable material (tar, etc), so once they and the stuff inside the buildings began burning, they were quickly gutted as well.